Pki03/BiteBlitz/README.md

 2. Navigate to the project directory: `cd biteblitz`
 3. Install dependencies: `npm install` in both the client and server directories
 4. Set up environment variables: Create a `.env` file in the server directory and add your MongoDB URI and JWT secret key.
-5. Start the development server: Run `npm start` in both the client and server directories.
+5. Start the development server: Run `npm start` and 'nodemon index.js ' in the client and server directories.

 ## Contributing